inmanta/terraform/README.md

 > :heavy_check_mark: (*supported*)

 Terraform allows to import existing resources that are not currently managed into the model so that they become managed.
 We can do this too by making use of the `terraform_id` attribute.
 When it is set, and if the resource doesn't have a state yet (isn't managed yet), we will first try to import it.
-If the import fails, the resource deployment will fail too.
+If the import fails because this is not supported for this resource type, the resource deployment will fail too.
+If the import simply can't find the resource, we log a warning and go on with the deployment, a new resource will then be deployed.

 *Example:*
 ```